kubermatic/docs/content/kubermatic/master/concepts/expose-strategy/expose_strategy.en.md

 # Overview

-The expose strategy defines how clusters manged by Kubermatic are made available to the outside world.
+The expose strategy defines how clusters manged by Kubermatic Kubernetes Platform(KKP) are made available to the outside world.

 **Note**: The expose strategy of a cluster can not be changed after its creation without rotating all of its nodes, as the `kubeconfig` of the `kubelet` will point to the wrong address.